mochi-neko/ChatGPT-API-unity/README.md

         private void Start()
         {
-            // Create instance of ChatGPTConnection with specifying chat model. connection = new ChatGPTConnection(apiKey, Model.Turbo);
+            // Create instance of ChatGPTConnection.
+            connection = new ChatGPTConnection(apiKey);

             if (!string.IsNullOrEmpty(systemMessage))
             {